tigerhooduday/artirani_website/README.md

 this is website of arti rani.
-devloped by uday garg and Arzoo Rathur
+developed by uday garg and arzoo Rathaur for our only tatti....<3 g i